Intelligent Transportation Systems (ITS)

 Adaptive traffic signal operations remain active within Centennial on the Yosemite Street corridor – since modifications to signal timing are based on traffic conditions across the corridor, changes or modifications may or may not be noticeable to drivers on the corridor.
 Ideally any ongoing adjustments are seamless and invisible to the user they are benefiting.

 Centennial is currently in process with installing additional necessary components and connections to enable deployment of adaptive traffic signal operations on other City corridors beyond Yosemite Street.
-Adaptive traffic signal operations are anticipated to be able to be fully deployed within the City at the following City-owned and operated traffic signals on the following arterial corridors in mid to late 2022:
+Adaptive traffic signal operations are anticipated to be able to be fully deployed within the City at the following City-owned and operated traffic signals on the following arterial corridors by the end of 2023:

 - Arapahoe Road,